brightcove/player-plugins-walkthrough/cheat-sheet.md

   });
 ```

-Great, now you've created something interesting and should have an html page that resembles [this](in-page-plugin.html).
+Great, now you've created something interesting and should have an html page that resembles [this](http://brightcove.github.io/player-plugins-walkthrough/in-page-plugin.html).

 But, suppose you want to re-use this same code in all your players.
 Adding this to every page would be a pain.
 Let's make this code re-usable by coverting it into a vjs plugin instead.
 It's really simple.
 Just wrap your
-script in a function that takes a an optional 'options' object and gets a reference to the player as through
+script in a function that takes a an optional 'options' object and gets a reference to the player through
-'this'.
+`this`.
 Once its ready, you let the player know by calling back with your plugins name.
 You're resulting script
 would look like the following:
 ```javascript
 (function(vjs) {